ROCKWOOL® & Rockpanel® partner in award-winning midlands development.

 Refurbishment at The Crofts also offered an opportunity for Sandwell Borough Council to rejuvenate not just these high-rise homes but also the wider area as they sought to bring a renewed sense of pride in their surroundings to residents and the local community.

 This two year, £11 million project for specialist contractor, Keepmoat, has involved a dramatic, top-to-bottom renovation of each tower at The Crofts.

-ROCKWOOL’s RAINSCREEN DUO SLAB® is the non-combustible dual density insulation board fitted at The Crofts.
-It offers a robust outer surface and a resilient inner face designed specifically for application to this type of high rise development.
-Made from stone wool, RAINSCREEN DUO SLAB® is A1 fire rated for optimum fire resilience.
-It also has the benefit of high resistance to wind and rain during construction, which, together with the minimal number of fixings required, makes installation quicker and easier for contractors.
-At The Crofts, the product has been tightly butt jointed, knitting together to deliver effective thermal insulation at 0.035 W/mK at the same time as it minimises any heat loss that could arise from gaps between insulation boards.
+ROCKWOOL’s Rainscreen Duo Slab® is the non-combustible dual density insulation board fitted at The Crofts, designed specifically for application to this type of high-rise development.
+Made from stone wool, RainScreen Duo Slab has a Euroclass rating of A1, meaning the product is non-combustible.
+It also has the benefit of resistance to wind and rain during construction which, together with the minimal number of fixings required, makes installation quicker and easier for contractors.
+The composition of RainScreen Duo Slab allows the product to be tightly butt jointed, with slab knitting together to deliver effective thermal insulation, and at the same time minimising any heat loss that could arise from gaps between the insulation boards.

 For the exterior cladding, non-combustible Rockpanel FS-Xtra has been used to provide the attractive aesthetic finish on the project.
 Applied on top of an aluminium supporting structure and fixed with blind rivets, these Rockpanel FS-Xtra boards, have a Euroclass rating of A2-s1,d0.
 The boards also weigh very little compared to other cladding boards and can be easily worked with on site, with no special tools required.